asadrehmann/Fetching-Data-Using-API/README.md

 This project was completed as a group effort:

-* One member handled API integration and data fetching
+*  Members handled API integration and data fetching
-* Two members focused on data preprocessing and cleaning
+*  Members focused on data preprocessing and cleaning
 * The team collaboratively ensured code quality and structure

 ---